 As a result, their uniqueness makes the frequency of visits more likely.

-In contrast, weather forecast are frequency drivers, but weather forecasts can be found on thousands of sites.
+In contrast, weather forecast are frequency drivers, but weather forecasts are found on thousands of sites.
+As a result, they have a lower level of loyalty.

 A well-designed product that creates brand loyalty is the best way to hold onto those return visitors.